Maryland Philanthropy Network welcomes new members each year and we are eager to include you in our network.

 - The organization acts as a grantmaking intermediary.
 Grantmaking intermediary refers to a nonprofit organization that provides products and services to strengthen nonprofits and/or the sector, and works in partnership or affiliation with a foundation or group of funders to do so.
 Intermediaries typically grant or re-grant on behalf of their foundation partners, both with private and public dollars.
 This does not include organizations that solely provide fiscal sponsorship.

 - Membership by an organization that includes federated funds shall be an institutional membership, not representation for support foundations and philanthropic funds. (e.g. community foundations)

-- The organization will not use its membership in the Maryland Philanthropy Network to solicit donations.
+- The organization will not use its membership with Maryland Philanthropy Network to solicit donations.

-Please contact Celeste Amato, President of the Maryland Philanthropy Network, for more information on how to become a member.
-All membership requests are reviewed for approval by our Member Engagement Committee, comprised of current Maryland Philanthropy Network members and Board Directors.
+Please contact Maggie Gunther Osborn, President of Maryland Philanthropy Network, for more information on how to become a member.